CyberGoatherder/BrowserDBParser/README.md

 ## Sample
 A sample file has been provided.

 **Scenario**: It's been reported that malware stored inside of a .ZIP has been executed on a machine.
 Can you use the sample file provided to determine where the .ZIP was downloaded from?
 At what time?
-And what actions lead to the user landing on the page serving malware?
+And what actions led to the user landing on the page serving malware?

 ## Requirements